President's House, University of Michigan

-The President's House at the University of Michigan is the official home of the president of the University of Michigan, located at 815 South University, on the University of Michigan campus, in Ann Arbor, Michigan.
+The President's House is the official residence of the President of the University of Michigan, located at 815 South University Avenue, on the University of Michigan's central campus in Ann Arbor, Michigan.
 The house is the oldest building on the university campus, and is one of the original four houses constructed for faculty when the university moved from Detroit to Ann Arbor.
 The house was listed on the National Register of Historic Places in 1970.